Coda39/MatPortfolio-Homepage/README.md

 # MatPortfolio-Homepage
-My Homepage / Portfolio
-Portfolio centering around achievements, projects, and overall situation traversing through life
+My Homepage / Portfolio centering around achievements, projects, and my overall situation traversing through life

 Built using Node.js, React, ChackraUI, and more to come!